DeYoungTech/terraform-provider-awslightsail/docs/resources/container_deployment.md

 # Resource: awslightsail_container_deployment

+Deploys configured containers to an existing Container Service.

 An Amazon Lightsail container service is a highly scalable compute and networking resource on which you can deploy, run, and manage containers.
 For more information, see [Container services in Amazon Lightsail](https://lightsail.aws.amazon.com/ls/docs/en_us/articles/amazon-lightsail-container-services).